RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 By integrating management functionalities directly into Rocket.Chat, teams can streamline collaboration and reduce the need to switch between multiple platforms.

-Bonus nice to have are any additional innovative features that leverage generative AI (LLMs) to fascilitate in-channel interactions with Hugging Face.
+Bonus nice-to-haves are any additional innovative features that leverage generative AI (LLMs) to facilitate in-channel interactions with Hugging Face.

 💪 **Desired Skills:**
 - Rocket.Chat Apps Engine and TypeScript